 Dr. Peter Boltuc

-Areas of Competence: Philosophy of Mind, Social Capital Theory
+Areas of Competence: Consciousness, Philosophy of Mind, Business Ethics, Moral Philosophy, Social and Political Philosophy

 Two Doctorates in Philosophy